conterra/secman-userinfo-service-sample/README.md

 }
 ```

+The user and password can alternatively be provided by the environment variables `LDAP_USER` and `LDAP_PW`.

 ### Access Token (optional)

-If the environment property `ACCESS_TOKEN` is defined during start of the service then a client needs to send the http header 'Authorization' in order to access the service endpoints.
+If the environment variable `ACCESS_TOKEN` is defined during start of the service then a client needs to send the HTTP header 'Authorization' in order to access the service endpoints.

 ```plain
 Authorization: Bearer <access-token>